Treating polycythemia vera

 Empathy can be a powerful tool

-Among newly diagnosed people with MPNs, those with PV report the most profound quality of life deficits.50
+Among newly diagnosed MPN patients, people with PV report many quality of life deficits.48¶

 Assessing mental and emotional well-being as a routine practice helps physicians understand each patient’s comprehensive experience of PV.6